sirbuig/operating-systems/docs/week-7/scheduler-introduction.md

 Below, it will be shown when process stop running on the CPU:
 ![img_4.png](media/img_4.png)

-More could be written at [page 113](https://os.ecci.ucr.ac.cr/slides/Abraham-Silberschatz-Operating-System-Concepts-10th-2018.pdf#page=151)
+More could be read at [page 113](https://os.ecci.ucr.ac.cr/slides/Abraham-Silberschatz-Operating-System-Concepts-10th-2018.pdf#page=151)

 ## Examples of scheduler usage